 Summer Tote Bag

-If you're thinking of cutting and styling your own fabrics then why look at investing in a die cutting machine such as the Sizzix Blush Big Shot Plus Machine, Gemini Die Cutting and Embossing Machine, or the Xcut Xpress Die-Cutting Machine.
-Perfect for use with an array of dies, die-cutting is a great way to expand your creative projects.
+If you're thinking of cutting and styling your own fabrics then why look at investing in a die cutting machine, perfect for use with an array of dies, die-cutting is a great way to expand your creative projects.
 New to die-cutting?
 If so, then be sure to check out our Guide to Buying a Die Cutting Machine or Die Cutting: A Beginners Guide.